smileinnovation/weblog/_posts/2018-12-07-smile-innovations-watch-10.md

 ---
 layout: post
 url: https://medium.com/@/27d541a62ef3
-title: Smile Innovation’s Watch — #10
+title: "Smile Innovation’s Watch — #10"
+subtitle: |-
-subtitle: 🤔Wait a minute!
+🤔Wait a minute!
 Is it already 2 weeks?
 Did we send the previous Tech watch 14 days ago?
 Is that email you didn’t read and staying in your…
 slug: smile-innovations-watch-10
 description:
-tags: technology-news,artificial-intelligence,flying,iot,smart-home
+tags:
+- technology-news
+- artificial-intelligence
+- flying
+- iot
+- smart-home
 author: thmil
+category: techwatch
 ---

-# Smile Innovation’s Watch — #10

 🤔Wait a minute!
 Is it already 2 weeks?
 Did we send the previous Tech watch 14 days ago?
 Is that email you didn’t read and staying in your inbox already aged 1209600 seconds?